The 3rd Global Meeting of the Empathy Project

 - Does social networking increase or diminish empathy in those who use it?

 - How does empathy make itself known in the work of architects, designers, advertisers, lawyers, theologians, journalists, town planners; business people; TV presenters; politicians; prison officers; doctors; nurses; therapists; school teachers; priests; artists; entertainers of all kinds?

 - What part, if any, does empathy play in the creation of digital media and perhaps, especially, in the creation of computer games?

 - Is bullying a result of an empathy deficit and do those who engage in torture necessarily lack empathy?
 Or does well developed empathic ability informs bullying behaviour and allow the best torturers to decide how best to hurt and terrorise their victims?

 - How important for ethical living, is the ability to empathise?

-In addition to the presentation of conference papers, the Steering Group welcomes the submission of shorts workshops and accounts of professional practice, as well as other contributions, including performances.
+In addition to the presentation of conference papers, we welcome the submission of short workshops and accounts of professional practice, as well as other contributions, including performances, films and digital stories.
 It particularly welcomes the submission of pre-formed panel proposals.

 What to Send